Aldanondo often creates work in the public spaces of New York City

 Using her own story as the starting point, her work raises questions regarding societal expectations related to gender roles and visibility.

+She was awarded a Scholarship Grant by the Marie Theresa Lamoglie Virata Family Collection to attend graduate school.
 In past years she also won a juried competition, juried by the Milken Family Foundation: Milken Family Foundation Juried selection juried by Benedict Leca, PH.D., Executive Director at the Redwood Library & Athenaeum, Norah Diedrich, Executive Director at the Newport Art Museum, Qianni Zhu, Mirlen Family Postbaccalaureate Fellow in Museum Practice, Colby College Museum.

 Her trajectory has been reviewed by Forbes Latin-America in Argentina, Mexico, Ecuador and Uruguay, Artland Magazine in Denmark, and by local NYC based contemporary art magazines such as Hyperallergic and WhiteHot Magazine, and in Europe by Artland Magazine.